madsem/openwrt-router-config/README.md

 Save config on each device, then you can see the `Public key` for that new Road Warrior device, which you need to fill into each of the peers below `option public_key`.

 #### Continue with Router Network Config:
+Use the private key from router `(wg.key)` in the `wg_rd_warrior` interface below.
-Fill in this public key for each device, in the `public_key` option of each peer in the config below.
+Fill in this public key from each Road Warrior device, in the `public_key` option of each peer in the config below.

 Then append the adjusted config below into the network config file:
 ```bash